-The right to seek redress in court shall remain unaffected.
+The right to seek redress in court shall remain unaffected by a dispute resolution proceeding.

 General part

 This Sales Prospectus consists of a general and a special part.
 The general part contains the general rules for UCITS investment funds managed by Union Investment Privatfonds GmbH.
 The special part lists regulations which deviate from or supplement the general regulations for the UCITS investment fund described in this Sales Prospectus.